patrickbwarren/qgis3-survex-import/README.md

 In some cases
 it may be helpful to create beforehand a user-defined CRS to select in the import dialog.
-An example could be if the .3d file does not contain a CS proj4 string, and the actual co-ordinates are in some known but non-standard SRS, such as a truncated numerical scheme.
+An example could be if the .3d file does not contain a CS proj4 string, and the `*fix`'s are in some known but non-standard SRS, such as a truncated numerical scheme.

-For example, the entrances to the Dow-Providence system are specified as `*fix`'s relative to the OS 100km x 100km SD grid square.
-If the `*cs` commands are omitted from `DowProv.svx`, the resulting .3d file lacks a proj4 string and all co-ordinates are relative to the OS SD grid square.
-This .3d file can nevertheless still be imported into QGIS3 by first creating a custom CRS for the OS SD square, then specifying this custom CRS in the import dialog (or inheriting from the project CRS if that is set appropriately).
+For example, if the `*cs` commands are omitted from `DowProv.svx`, the resulting .3d file lacks a proj4 string and all co-ordinates are relative to the OS SD grid square.
+This .3d file can nevertheless still be imported into QGIS3 by first creating a custom CRS for the SD grid square, then specifying this custom CRS in the import dialog (or inheriting from the project CRS if that is set appropriately).

-For the OS SD square, the requisite custom
+For the OS SD grid square, the requisite custom
 CRS can be created from the following proj4 string

 ```